microsoft/BotFramework-Composer/Composer/packages/server/assets/shared/README.md

 * Open a terminal window
 * Run `az account get-access-token`
 * This will result in a JSON object printed to the console, containing a new `accessToken` field.
-* Copy the value of the accessToken from the terminal and into the publish profile in Composer.
+* Copy the value of the accessToken from the terminal and into the publish `accessToken` field in the profile in Composer.